oracle-livelabs/apex/online-bookstore-app/0-introduction/0-introduction.md

 - An APEX workspace.

-- A paid Oracle Cloud Infrastructure (OCI) account or a FREE Oracle Cloud account with $300 credits for 30 days to use on other services.
+- We need to use an OCI API key for Lab 14.
+For this, a paid Oracle Cloud Infrastructure (OCI) account or a FREE Oracle Cloud account with $300 in credits (valid for 30 days) is required.
+These credits can be used for other services.
 Read more about it at: [oracle.com/cloud/free/](https://www.oracle.com/cloud/free/).

+- We need to use an API key for the AI Provider of your choice (OCI Generative AI, Open AI, Cohere) for Labs 8, and 17.

+- In this LiveLab, OCI Generative AI is the chosen AI provider.
+The prerequisites are as follows:

-The OCI account must be created in or subscribed to one of the regions that supports OCI Generative AI Service.
-Currently, OCI Generative AI Service is supported in the following regions:
+    - The OCI account must be created in or subscribed to a region that supports the OCI Generative AI Service.
+Currently, the OCI Generative AI Service is available in the following regions:

         - US Midwest (Chicago)
         - Germany Central (Frankfurt)
         - UK South (London)
         - Brazil East (Sao Paulo)
         - Japan Central (Osaka)

     - OCI Generative AI service is available in limited regions.
 To see if your cloud region supports OCI Generative AI service, visit the [documentation](https://docs.oracle.com/en-us/iaas/Content/generative-ai/overview.htm#regions).

     - An OCI compartment.
 An Oracle Cloud account comes with two pre-configured compartments - The tenancy (root compartment) and ManagedCompartmentForPaaS (created by Oracle for Oracle Platform services).

     - The logged-in user should have the necessary privileges to create and manage Autonomous Database instances in this compartment.
 You can configure these privileges via an OCI IAM Policy.
 If you are using a Free Tier account, it is likely that you already have all the necessary privileges.

 >*Note: This workshop assumes you are using Oracle APEX 24.2.*